One Health Primary Care

 Disease and Cancer Screenings

-At One Health Med, our disease and cancer screening services are designed to detect health issues at their earliest stages—when treatment is most effective.
-Regular disease screenings and cancer screenings are critical for identifying conditions like colon cancer, breast cancer, cervical cancer, prostate issues, diabetes, and high cholesterol before symptoms appear.
-Our primary care team uses evidence-based guidelines to recommend the most appropriate screenings based on your age, gender, medical history, and risk factors.
+At One Health Med, our disease and cancer screenings San Jose are designed to detect issues at their earliest stages when treatment remains most effective.
+Regular cancer screening services San Jose help identify conditions such as colon cancer, breast cancer, cervical cancer, prostate concerns, diabetes, and high cholesterol before symptoms develop.
+Our health screening doctor San Jose team follows evidence-based guidelines to recommend the right screenings based on age, gender, medical history, and risk factors.

-We offer a wide range of screenings including Pap smears, mammograms, colonoscopies, skin cancer checks, prostate exams, blood pressure monitoring, cholesterol checks, and diabetes screening.
+We offer a broad range of health screening services San Jose, including Pap smears, mammograms, colonoscopies, skin cancer checks, prostate exams, blood pressure monitoring, cholesterol checks, and diabetes screening.
 Early detection can save lives and reduce treatment costs.
-We work closely with specialists when needed, ensuring you receive comprehensive care across the healthcare spectrum.
-Our screenings are part of a broader preventive health strategy designed to keep you healthy and informed.
+We coordinate with specialists when needed to ensure complete support across the healthcare spectrum.
+Our screenings strengthen long-term wellness and help patients stay informed about their health.

 - Don’t wait for symptoms—get screened regularly.